Meet the Team

 Dr. Maggie O’Haire is an internationally recognized Fulbright Scholar who is currently the Associated Dean for Research and a Professor of Human-Animal Interaction at the University of Arizona.
 She earned her BA in Psychology from Vassar College in New York and her PhD in Psychology from The University of Queensland in Australia.
 Her research program focuses on the unique and pervasive ways that humans interact with animals.
 From research with household pets to highly trained service animals, her findings have been instrumental in evaluating the effects of human-animal interactions.

-Lead Research Assistant
+Clinical Research Assistant

 • Jocie Serino